whitneyburton/portfolios/README.markdown

 * Team
 * Community

+## Authoring Process

+* Carefully read the `submission_guidelines.markdown` to understand how your portfolio should be written/submitted
-Find a sample portfolio in `SAMPLE.markdown` in this repo.
-You can copy the content of `STRUCTURE.markdown` as a starting point, then fill in your own content.
+* Read a sample portfolio in `sample.markdown` in this repo
+* Copy the content of `structure.markdown` as a starting point

-### Filename & Directory

-The file should be
-saved in the format `"date-name-completing.markdown"` where:

-* `date` is the last day of the module in compressed year/month/day, like `20150831`
-* `name` is your first and last name like `jeff_casimir`
-* `completing` is the module that you're completing, like `m4`

-So a complete filename might look like `20150831-jeff_casimir-m4.markdown`.
-This file needs to be stored in a directory `portfolios/students/your_name` where `your_name` is like `jeff_casimir`.

-If you were completing Module 4 on August 31, 2015 and your name was Jeff Casimir, your portfolio submission would reside at the following location: `portfolios/students/jeff_casimir/20150831-jeff_casimir-m4.markdown`.

-### Submission

-A pull request with your submission must be made at least 12 hours before your scheduled defense.
-Non-conforming formats, filenames, or directories will be rejected and your defense rescheduled.
+* Fill in and submit your own content.

+## Evaluation Process

+Your portfolio will be evaluated in the last week of the module by a panel of at least two instructors.
+During this 15-minute session the reviewers will:

+* Read your portfolio
+* Ask questions
+* Use a rubric (`rubric.markdown`) to assess the quality of your work
+* Render a promotion decision
+* Record notes and the decision in your portfolio

+## Outcomes

+Portfolio evaluations have three possible outcomes:

+* *PROMOTED* - your portfolio demonstrates a successful fulfillment of expectations and you make move on to the next module or graduate
+* *RETAINED* - your portfolio is lacking in one or more areas and you may either repeat the current module or leave the program
+* *EXCUSED* - your portfolio is lacking in one or more areas and either (a) you've now failed to pass the module in two attempts or (b) the reviewers have determined that you will not be successful at Turing
+* *PENDING* - your portfolio is incomplete or non-conforming and will be re-evaluated as soon as possible.
+If it is incomplete after 24 hours it will be moved to *RETAINED* or *EXCUSED*